munificent/craftinginterpreters/book/chunks-of-bytecode.md

 </aside>

 This is the path we'll take with our new interpreter, clox.
-The same path taken by the main implementations of Python, Ruby, Lua, OCaml, Erlang, and others.
-In many ways, it parallels the structure of our previous interpreter:
+We'll follow in the footsteps of the main implementations of Python, Ruby, Lua, OCaml, Erlang, and others.
+In many ways, our VM's design will parallel the structure of our previous interpreter:

 <img src="image/chunks-of-bytecode/phases.png" alt="Phases of the two
 implementations. jlox is Parser to Syntax Trees to Interpreter. clox is Compiler